 How many miles can a dog walk in a day?
 We can’t answer that directly, but we can offer you some good advice.

 Ensuring that your pooch is getting enough exercise is essential, but not overdoing it is just as vital to keep your dog strong and healthy.

 Not all dogs need to spend every day on a hiking trail, just as not all dogs should be left to their own devices regarding their strolling and exercise needs.

 Walking your dog probably seems nice and easy, but some people still don’t know how much is too much – hopefully, you’re not among those people!
 As seasoned dog owners, we’ll help you find the right balance – whether you breed dogs or just love attending to their walking needs.

 How Far Should You Walk Your Dog?

 We hear you – ‘how long should I walk my dog for if X, Y and Z’?
-As mentioned, how far you should walk your dog depends on a few key factors:
+As mentioned, how many miles you can walk in a day with dogs depends on a few key factors:

-- Dogs like the Border Collie, Australian Shepherd and Huskies are better suited to long walks and intense physical activities, whereas others are better suited to a stroll around the neighborhood.
+- Dogs like the Border Collie, Australian Shepherd and Huskies are better suited to long walks and intense physical activities, whereas others are better suited to a stroll around the neighbourhood.

 - Very young or senior dogs need physical exercise, but far less than adult dogs, and over-working them can cause them significant harm.